Apple Tree - Yellow Ingestrie

 Vigour : Weak

-Yellow Ingestrie is a hardy apple tree named after Lord Talbot's estate in Staffordshire.
-It's a cross between Orange Pippin and Golden Pippin.
-Beautiful drooping, spreading tree, which often used to be grown in lawns for effect, particularly in the North.
+Yellow Ingestrie is a hardy apple tree named after Lord Talbot's estate in Staffordshire, Ingestre.
+The Estate was sold in the 1960s and the Jacobean house and extensive gardens now a residential arts centre.
+The apple named after it by a Mr Knight is a cross between Orange Pippin (not Cox's Orange Pippin, but an earlier apple) and Golden Pippin.
+It's a beautiful, drooping, spreading tree, which often used to be grown in lawns for effect, particularly in the North.
 Yellow Ingestrie's apples are small, decorative, and yellow, yellowing more over time.

 Supplier : R.V.
 Roger Ltd.